 Competing Interest Statement

 Roberta Ferrence, Senior Scientific Advisor and OTRU Principal Investigator, is an Affiliate Scientist with the Centre for Addiction and Mental Health and Professor in the Dalla Lana School of Public Health at the University of Toronto.
 Dr. Ferrence has had no relationships with the tobacco industry or with the pharmaceutical industry in the past year.
-In 2012, she held grants as PI, co-PI or co-investigator from the Ministry of Health and Long-term Care and the Canadian Institute of Health Research (CIHR).
-She has accepted travel support and reimbursement from Health Canada and the Society for Research on Nicotine and Tobacco.
+In 2013, she held grants as PI, co-PI or co-investigator from the Ministry of Health and Long-term Care and the Canadian Institute of Health Research (CIHR).
+In the past, she has accepted travel support and reimbursement from Health Canada and the Society for Research on Nicotine and Tobacco.